TBD54566975/web5-rs/docs/API_DESIGN.md

   /// The unique identifier for the Verifiable Presentation.
   PUBLIC DATA id: string

-  /// The type(s) of the Verifiable Presentation, typically includes "VerifiablePresentation".
+  /// The type(s) of the Verifiable Presentation.
   PUBLIC DATA type: []string

   /// The holder of the Verifiable Presentation, identified by a DID or other identifier.